Rmorbey/MakersBnB/README.md

 1. Fork this repository
 2. Clone your fork to your local machine
-3. Typ `bundle install` to install dependencies
+3. Type `bundle install` to install dependencies

 ### Database setup
 1. Connect to psql